 The Magnum Opus and the Scientific Process

-To considerer a process, practice activity to be scientific, or be part of science, there is a generally agreed up on set of criteria.
+To consider a process, practice or activity to be scientific, and a part of science, there is a generally agreed up on set of criteria.
 And while the ultimate goals of alchemy are rejected by science, there are many aspects of alchemy that are in fact highly scientific.
 In fact, the practice of alchemy created modern chemistry, as researchers took the lab environment and many alchemical practices but modified them to achieve slightly different things and approach the research a bit differently.
 The modern chemistry laboratory is the evolution of the alchemy lab, which was designed to perform the following processes:

 Calcination: Applying extreme heat.